seelkdesignstudio-dev/karcag_app/README.md

 # KarcagAPP
-A mobile app for Karcag city.
+A mobile app for Karcag city in Hungary.